 A charge may be made for special purchases unless it is something we feel will be popular with other wedding couples.

 5. Early check-in for Wedding Guests ahead of Wedding Ceremony.

-It is often assumed that Guests of a wedding can book in to their rooms ahead of the Wedding Ceremony to get changed.
-But no hotel can have all guests book in simultaneously at 11 am if booking out is 10.30 am!
-To enable multiple early book-ins we'd need an army of cleaners to clean our 100-bed capacity hotel.
-We have up to 7 cleaners work 3 hours to clean the rooms, so to do them all in 1 hour would need 21 cleaners!
+Guests of a wedding cannot book in to their rooms ahead of the Wedding Ceremony to get changed unless it is cleaned.
+We cannot have all guests book in simultaneously at 11 am as booking out is 10.30 am!
+For multiple early book-ins we'd need an army of cleaners.
+It takes up to 7 cleaners 3 hours to clean the rooms.

-As Check-in time is 3 pm and your Ceremony will be before then, guests are invited to change in the Sports Room if they need somewhere to get ready in, before the Ceremony.
-We also encourage guests to stay the night before the wedding by offering half price on the first night, if staying in the same room for two consecutive nights.
-For those arriving on the Wedding Day, see changing facilities for guests before Ceremony.
+Check-in time is 3 pm and your Ceremony will be before then.
+Guests may change in the Sports Room if they need somewhere to get ready in, before the Ceremony.
+We encourage guests to stay the night before the wedding by offering half price on the first night, if staying in the same room for two consecutive nights.
+See changing facilities for guests before Ceremony.

 6. Wedding Menu choices

 Please do not give your guests the entire wedding menu to choose from!
 You offer your guests two choices of each course of the wedding breakfast.
 Some venues only allow ONE choice of each course (plus a vegetarian option).
 Craig y Nos allows two choices plus a Vegetarian option.